nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Deletes the client contact from the contact book by their index.

-Format: `delete ENTRY_INDEX`
+Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.

 Acceptable Values:
-1. ENTRY_INDEX - Number (1 to current size of the contact book).
+1. INDEX - Number (1 to current size of the contact book).

 Examples:
 * `list` followed by `delete 1` deletes the 1st person in the contact book.

 Successful Output:
-`Contact Deleted!
-Low Jun Yu is removed.`
+`Deleted Person: David;
+Phone: 93234567;
+Email: davidmiller@gmail.com;
+Address: Bishan Blk 999 #08-15 569874;
+Next-of-kin Name: Olivia;
+Next-of-kin Phone: 56981234;
+Appointment: Meeting, 15-12-2023 17:30;
+Financial Plans: [Financial Plan A][Financial Plan B];
+Tags: `

 ----------
 ### Scheduling an Appointment : `schedule`

-Schedules an appointment for a client using an entry index followed by the appointment details.
+Schedules an appointment for a client using an index followed by the appointment details.

-Format: `schedule ENTRY_INDEX [ap/APPOINTMENT_NAME] [d/APPOINTMENT_DATE]`
+Format: `schedule INDEX ap/APPOINTMENT_NAME d/APPOINTMENT_DATE`

 - Schedules appointment with the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 - Both appointment name and date must be provided.